 Wood

-The traditionalist fuel of choice.
-The crackling and popping sounds, the smells that evoke memories of days gone by, and the radiant heat for all your needs.
+The traditionalist’s fuel of choice, wood gives you the classic crackling and popping sounds, the smells that evoke memories of days gone by, and the radiant heat for all your needs.
 Immensely scalable, you can build small or large fires and easily add to them.

 Additional concerns do come standard.
 Popping embers can be a fire hazard without a proper screen solution, and smoke can be a nuisance too.
 Inputs and outputs can pose particular challenges, too.
 House the wood in a dry area, keep an eye out for spiders, and have a plan for what to do with the ash created.